ankschoubey/old-blog/_posts/2022-01-06-time-matters.md

 What to say no to? -> Establishing boundaries
 How to say no?
 You have to be a monster to be good at saying know

+We will die

+Good habits make time your ally.
+Bad habits make time your enemy. [^1]

+[^1]: James CLear